 • Cache Policies

-• Stop when: All dynamic content is cached without disrupting website functionality, and the performance is consistently fast.
+• Stop when: All content is cached without disrupting website functionality, and the performance is consistently fast.

 • Image Optimization